-In 2019, the SPI has issued for the first time a new funding instrument dedicated to technology development and PolARTS.
-The “SPI Technogrants” are aimed at funding the development of instrumentation and technologies relevant for polar sciences.
-PolARTS is a pilot collaboration between Pro Helvetia and SPI aiming at promoting exchange between arts and polar sciences.
-More information can be found on the dedicated pages.
+Since 2019, the SPI also issues an annual call dedicated to technology development and a bi-annual call based on art-science collaboration.
+The SPI Technogrants are aimed at funding the development of instrumentation and technologies relevant for polar sciences.
+PolARTS is a collaboration between Pro Helvetia, the Swiss Arts Council, and SPI aiming at promoting exchange between arts and polar sciences.
+More information can be found on the dedicated webpages.

 The SPI Flagship Initiatives, multi-annual programmes combining science and technology projects from different disciplines around a polar or remote high-altitude focus region, has been launched at the beginning of 2021.